Milo175/Data-Analytics-Portfolio/README.md

 ## Visualizations
 [> back to table of contents](#table-of-contents)

-Note: each slide includes a filter function to select specifics year(s) to highlight and investigate
+Note: each slide includes a filter function to view the data from one, multiple, or all year(s).

 ### Slide 1: A General Analysis